 How adaptable are you as an employee?
-Adaptability involves your availability during unconventional hours, such as on-call shifts, your ability to stay open minded and grasp diverse concepts, setting priorities, and your ability to flow with an evolving workplace.
-Employers are looking for candidates that can stay on their toes by keeping up with advancing technologies and unforeseen changes to the environment.
+Adaptability involves your availability and flexibility during unconventional hours (such as on-call shifts), your ability to stay open-minded and grasp diverse concepts, your ability to set and adjust priorities, and your ability to flow with an evolving workplace.
+Employers are always looking for candidates that can keep up with advancing technologies and unforeseen changes to their work environment.

-They are not looking for someone who will disrupt the current environment and cause conflict.
-To portray your interpersonal skills, show how you've mediated a conflict in the past, either between coworkers or patients/customers/clients, or how you've inspired others to achieve a goal that, without your insight, would not have done so.
+They are not looking for someone who will disrupt the current work environment and cause conflict.
+To portray your interpersonal skills, show how you've mediated a conflict in the past, either between coworkers or patients/customers/clients.
+Alternatively, show how you've inspired others to achieve a goal that, without your insight, would not have been accomplished.

-Over the past 30 years, diversity has become an increasingly-important criteria for the workplace, both to employers and to government.
-Multicultural awareness is very important for the modern workplace and it is vital that you remain open to new concepts and ideas, and demonstrate sensitivity to the cultures of others.
+Over the past 30 years, diversity has become an increasingly-important criteria for the workplace.
+Multicultural awareness is very important for the modern workplace and it is vital that you remain open to new concepts and ideas, as well as to demonstrate sensitivity to the cultures of others.

 Disagreement is fine, but you must remain professional at all times and remain aware of the differing opinions around you.
 To show your multicultural strengths, include an example of a situation that you resolved, whether between coworkers or patients/customers/client, and the result of your solution.